toanpv/InspiusArena/README.md

 - `MongoDB Realm Kotlin SDK` for storage
 - `Coil` for image loading
 - `Ktor` for networking: Type-safe requests for convenient and safe API calls - it’s really awesome! :100:

+**Movie module**
+The module is written in the MVVM pattern, using the following modules: `:domain`, `:core:common`, and `:core:ui`

+AndroidX libraries are used throughout the module

+- `Navigation`: for navigating between fragments and following the single-activity pattern
+- `ViewModel`, `LiveData`: for implementing the MVVM architecture, with an attempt to use Kotlin coroutines' Flow
+- [Transition Framework](https://developer.android.com/training/transitions): shared element transitions determine how corresponding views move between two fragments during a fragment transition

+Others implementation:
+- The Material Design Components (MDC) library is used for all UI elements and theming (support dark and light mode).
+Including the use of `SearchView` in conjunction with a `SearchBar`.
+- Custom animation instead of use CollapsingToolbarLayout for the movie's title in the detail screen

 **Match module**